 - 3.1 The rules in sections 3.2 to 3.8 apply to the interpretation and application of this Law. - 3.2 The provisions of this Law that incorporate or refer to articles of the Civil Code or the Code of Civil Procedure shall be interpreted as having the same meaning as those articles, unless a contrary intention is clear.
-A reference to an article of the Civil Code or the Code of Civil Procedure in this Law includes any subsequent amendment, revision or replacement of the article. - 3.3 A person ceases to be considered a child upon reaching full age, unless he or she is dependent upon one of the spouses for care or financial support because he or she is - (a) attending school; or - (b) suffering from an illness or disability. - 3.4 A marriage is also considered to be valid if performed in accordance with Aboriginal custom. - 3.5 The sex or gender of a person is not relevant to the interpretation of "spouse" or "common-law partner" or to the application of this Law. - 3.6 A common-law relationship is considered to start when two people - (a) have been living together in a marriage-like relationship continuously for a period of at least [one] year; - (b) have been living together in a marriage-like relationship and together they are the natural or adoptive parents of a child; or - (c) have agreed by contract to treat their relationship as marriage-like.
+A reference to an article of the Civil Code or the Code of Civil Procedure in this Law includes any subsequent amendment, revision or replacement of the article. - 3.3 A person ceases to be considered a child upon reaching full age, unless he or she is dependent upon one of the spouses for care or financial support because he or she is - (a) attending school; or - (b) suffering from an illness or disability. - 3.4 A marriage is also considered to be valid if performed in accordance with Aboriginal custom. - 3.5 The sex or gender of a person is not relevant to the interpretation of "spouse" or "common-law partner" or to the application of this Law. - A common-law relationship is considered to start when two people have agreed by contract to treat their relationship as marriage-like. - 3.7 Separation from bed and board is terminated upon the spouses or common-law partners voluntarily resuming living together.
+But it is not considered terminated only because they resumed living together for the purpose of reconciliation during one or more periods totalling not more than [90] days.